7Ji/gacher/README.md

     - always read-only and you shall never push through the corresponding link
     - when fetching through such cache, if the corresponding repo was already fetched and updated shorter than `{time_hot}` seconds (by default 10 seconds), the local cache would be used
     - if a cached repo was not accessed longer than `{time_warm}` seconds (by default 3600 seconds, i.e. 1 hr), it would be updated to sync with upstream
-    - if a cached repo was not accessed longer than `{time_drop}` seconds (by default 86400 seconds, i.e. 1 day), it would be dropped from gacher's run-time storage (but kept on-disk)
+    - if a cached repo was not accessed longer than `{time_cold}` seconds (by default 86400 seconds, i.e. 1 day), it would be dropped from gacher's run-time storage and also removed fron disk
-    - if a on-disk dropped repo was not accessed longer than `{time_remove}` seconds (by default 604800, i.e. 1 week), it would be removed entirely to free up disk space
     - if `{redirect}` is set, after repo cached, instead of serving it directly, a 301 redirect would be returned to it on which e.g. nginx + cgit + git-http-backend is running and performs better than aiohttp
 - `/stat` (`GET`)
     - return JSON-formatted stat of all repos